This section provides information on the appointment of a Child Representative at the Family Justice Courts (FJC).

 You can also ask for a Child Representative to be appointed.
 You will need to let the Court know why a Child Representative is important in your case.
 You may have to contribute towards the costs of the Child Representative.

 The Child Representative represents the voice of the child as well as presents an objective assessment of the arrangements which are in the best interests of the child.

-The Child Representative will spend time with your child and understand your child's perspectives on the discussed arrangements relating to the child.
+The Child Representative will spend time with your child to understand your child's perspectives on the arrangements relating to the child.

-The Child Representative may also ask reports from teachers, counsellors or other professionals who have contact with your child
+The Child Representative may also ask for reports from teachers, counsellors or other professionals who have contact with your child.

 The Child Representative may also arrange a conference with you, your ex-spouse or your lawyers to talk about issues affecting your child.
 In some cases, this conference can resolve the matter and the lawyers or the Child Representative may inform the Court accordingly to record a Consent Order.